visgl/deck.gl-community/dev-docs/RFCs/editable-layers/tentative-feature.md

 ### Upgrading/Downgrading Geometry Types

-nebula.gl will no longer change a feature's geometry type.
+@deck.gl-community/editable-layers will no longer change a feature's geometry type.

 For example, adding points in `drawPolygon` mode would update the `tentativeFeature` until a polygon was complete, at which point a `Polygon` feature would be added to `data` (through the `onEdit` callback).
-Conversely, a user could remove positions from a `Polygon` until it was a triangle, at which point nebula.gl would no longer allow removing positions.
+Conversely, a user could remove positions from a `Polygon` until it was a triangle, at which point @deck.gl-community/editable-layers would no longer allow removing positions.

 ## Examples